decentralized-identity/presentation-exchange/spec/spec.md

 #### JSON-LD Framing Feature
 The [[ref:Presentation Definition]] now may contain a `frame` property which must be a [JSON LD Framing Document](https://w3c.github.io/json-ld-framing/) object to allow for selective disclosure using frames.

+#### Introduction of an name property for the input descriptor object
+The _fields object_ of an [[ref:Input Descriptor Object]] may now contain an `name` property, indicating a human readable representation of the target.

 #### Introduction of an optional property for the fields object
 The _fields object_ of an [[ref:Input Descriptor Object]] may now contain an `optional` property, indicating optionality of the field.